jackfood/Autosubtitle/README.md

 `[Your App_AutoSub Directory]/Scripts/models`

-When you select a model (e.g., "base", "medium", "large") for the first time, Whisper will automatically download the necessary files into this `.cache/whisper` directory.
-Subsequent uses of the same model will load the weights from this local cache, eliminating the need for further downloads.
+When you select a model (e.g., "base", "medium", "large") for the first time, Whisper will automatically download the necessary files into this `models` directory.
+Subsequent uses of the same model will load the weights from this local 'models' cache, eliminating the need for further downloads.

 ### Provided `small.pt` Model